-- Overall coverage in the city is good, with the southern half of ZIP Code 14203 lacking access to any program type within one mile. - Access to emergency and inpatient programs are concentrated around portions of northeast and central parts of the city.
-Portions of ZIP Codes 14215 and 14211 have access to these programs, as well as extreme northern parts of ZIP Codes 14203.
-The remainder of these areas are without access within one mile. - Access to outpatient and support programs is well aligned to highest risk areas, with only the southern half of ZIP Code 14203 having a lack of access.
-A relatively small portion of ZIP Code 14211 also lacks access to outpatient programs within one mile while the eastern part of 14215 is lacking access to support programs.
+- Overall alignment in the city is good. - Access to emergency and inpatient programs are concentrated around portions of northeast and central parts of the city.
+Portions of ZIP Codes 14215 and 14211 have access to these programs.
+The remainder of these areas are without access within one mile. - Access to outpatient and support programs is well aligned to most of the highest risk areas.
+The exceptions being the southern part of 14203 lacking either program and the eastern part of 14215 is lacking access to support programs.